Listen

 Exercising your rights

 We want to address your request as quickly as possible.
 However, based on your location and applicable laws, the response times may vary.
-Should we require more time (than what is normally permitted by law) to complete your request, we will notify you immediately and provide reasons for the delay.
+Should we require more time (than normally permitted by law) to complete your request, we will notify you immediately and provide reasons for the delay.

-7. How we protect your personal data
+9. How we protect your personal data

 In addition, ING employees are subject to confidentiality obligations and may not disclose your personal data unlawfully or unnecessarily.
 To help us continue to protect your personal data, you should always contact ING if you suspect that your personal data may have been compromised.

-8. Changes to this Privacy Statement
+10. Changes to this Privacy Statement

-9. Contact and questions
+11. Contact and questions

-OAIC- Office of the Australian Information Commissioner
+Australia DPEOffice@ing.com privacyaccessrequests@ing.com.au The Privacy Commissioner, under the Office of the Australian Information Commissioner ("OAIC")

-Bulgaria Emil.Varbanov@ing.com Commission for Personal Data Protection
+Bulgaria vladimir.popov@ing.com emil.varbanov@ing.com Commission for Personal Data Protection

 https://www.cpdp.bg/